hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 * `port` - (Optional) The port that your application listens to in the container.
 Defaults to `"8080"`.
 * `runtime_environment_variables` - (Optional) Environment variables available to your running App Runner service.
 A map of key/value pairs.
 Keys with a prefix of `AWSAPPRUNNER` are reserved for system use and aren't valid.
-* `start_command` - (Optional) A command App Runner runs to start the application in the source image.
+* `start_command` - (Optional) Command App Runner runs to start the application in the source image.
 If specified, this command overrides the Docker image’s default start command.

 ### Source Code Version

 The `source_code_version` block supports the following arguments:

 * `type` - (Required) The type of version identifier.
 For a git-based repository, branches represent versions.
 Valid values: `BRANCH`.
-* `value`- (Required) A source code version.
+* `value`- (Required) Source code version.
 For a git-based repository, a branch name maps to a specific version.
 App Runner uses the most recent commit to the branch.

 ## Attributes Reference